n-chadder/COEwatt/README.md

 Then type npm run package.

-This will create a folder called
+This will create a folder called dist.

+Then type npm run serve to start the cooe and tester.

+To stop the coe and tester type npm run stop.